-Ngunini School Project Update - June 2021
+Ngunini School Project Update - November 2021

-Ngunini school has 212 pupils aged between 12 and 18 year s old in an arid, rural area Makueni County, where there is limited water.
+The Ngunini school has 212 pupils aged between 12 and 18 year s old in an arid, rural area Makueni County, where there is limited water.

-- Children will have sufficient water to drink and to cook with.
+Children will have sufficient water to drink and to cook with.

-- They will be healthier and able to spend more time in school, with time not lost to illness.
+They will be healthier and able to spend more time in school, with time not lost to illness.

-- The school will be able to develop using the money previously spent on water for new classrooms, or for growing food.
+The school will be able to develop using the money previously spent on water for new classrooms, or for growing food.

-- There will be extra water to address hygiene issues at the school, leading to long-term health improvements - because they can wash their hands regularly, children will be better protected from diseases such as coronavirus.
+There will be extra water to address hygiene issues at the school, leading to long-term health improvements - because they can wash their hands regularly, children will be better protected from diseases such as coronavirus.

 As with all projects delivered through ur charity partner Just a Drop, the project is fully sustainable.
 The community have volunteered to help build the tank and after completion, it will be owned by the school, with training provided in how to maintain it.
 Just a Drop will monitor progress for 7 years.